ninhtran02/zdirect/README.md

 1. Log onto your own HPC account.

-2. Create an R script called *main_bimodal2.R* as below.
-Ensure the <TEXT> are addressed according to the user.
+2. Create an R script called *main_bimodal2.R* as follows:
 ```
 # Set the library path